saumitraaditya/HSDN/README.md

-# HSDN
+# PerSoNet
-Hybrid SDN-Social network application
+PerSoNet is a SDN based overlay network management layer.